ProgrammingRust/examples/README.md

   common denominator of a list of numbers.

 - The `actix-gcd` directory holds the code for the simple web service, implemented using the [`actix-web`] framework, that computes greatest common denominators.

+  Note that the code shown here has been updated to use a newer version of `actix-web` than shown in the book, to address security holes in earlier versions of the framework.

-- The Mandelbrot plotting program has its own repository, at `https://github.com/ProgrammingRust/mandelbrot`.
+- the Mandelbrot plotting program has its own repository, at `https://github.com/ProgrammingRust/mandelbrot`.
 This repository contains several branches, each showing a different implementation strategy.
 The `single-threaded` branch holds the code for the single-threaded version, and